Iranian University Entrance Exam: History and trends

 The Ministry of Science, Research, and Technology has established the Education Evaluation Organization to oversee all aspects of the test.
 As the sole criterion for student admissions into universities in Iran, Konkour has gone through many phases.

 In pre-revolutionary Iran, the exam was — as it is currently — a comprehensive knowledge test and an assessment of academic achievement for admissions.
 However, the problem in that era was that the selection methods provided advantages to candidates from urban areas, especially those from the upper and upper-middle classes with better education and preparation.
 Thus, almost 70 to 80 percent of university entrants came from large cities.

 In the early years of postrevolutionary Iran, the purpose of testing shifted from being a mere knowledge test to an instrument to ensure the "Islamization of universities," aimed at admitting students who were committed to the ideology of the 1979 revolution.
 The university entrance exam judged admissions candidates not only by their academic test score but also by their social and political background and loyalty to the Islamic government.

-In the early 1980s, a quota system was introduced to further democratize the selection criteria by allowing underprivileged students preferential treatment.
+In the early 1980s, a quota system was introduced to allow underprivileged students preferential treatment.
 A year after the Iran-Iraq war ended, a law was passed to help handicapped and volunteer veterans enter universities, reserving 40 percent of university seats for war veterans.

 An additional criterion for student selection was introduced in the early 1990s to localize the student population, giving priority to candidates who applied to study in their native provinces.
 This policy was to prevent student migration into the larger cities.
 The requirement of service after graduation was also instrumental in providing education and health to needy areas.